Boston in 3 Days: a guidebook for getting the most out of your visit

 The boat usually departs from Lechmere Canal Park on Cambridge Side Mall and ends at the same point of origin.

 If you are arriving by subway the closest stop is Lechmere on the green line.
-And if you have been left wanting to sail, you can book a cruise in Boston to conquer the waters of the East Coast again or even if you like adventure, you can opt to book a ride on the Codzilla speedboat along the Boston waterfront
+And if you've been left wanting to sail, you can book a Boston cruise to take you back to conquer the waters of the East Coast or even if you like adventure, you can choose to book a ride on the Codzilla speedboat along the Boston waterfront

 - Price: Cruise in Boston, from $47.